moeinheidari7829/Spectral-MedSAM/Step1/README.md

 ### Data Preparation
 The data structure files are in the `data_structure` folder for both datasets.
 Please use these files to prepare the datasets in the format expected by the Deep Spectral Method.
-- Ensure to add tthe correct pathes
+- Ensure to add the correct pathes

 ### Configuration Files
 Place the datasets folder inside the config folder of the Deep Spectral repository.